Skip to content

 The kernel of concern

-It is true that pre-modern peoples often pictured layered skies, and that the Qur'an does not present a modern astrophysical map of the universe.
-Reading "seven heavens" as seven physical domes would not match what we observe.
+It is true that pre-modern peoples often pictured the sky as layered domes, and the Qur'an does not hand us a modern astrophysical map of the universe.
+If "seven mighty heavens" meant seven solid lids bolted over a flat earth, that would not match what we observe — and it is fair to ask the question honestly rather than wave it away.

 What the verse actually says

 The verse says "and built above you seven mighty heavens" (78:12).
-The commentators define shidādā as "firm, strong, well-secured," describing a soundly built structure.
-The Qur'an's stated purpose here is to display God's power and bounty as an argument for the resurrection (78:6–16), not to teach a cosmological diagram.
-It does not describe the heavens as solid domes resting on the earth.
+The commentators define shidādā as "firm, strong, well-secured" — language about the soundness of a build, not the shape of a dome.
+And notice what the verse withholds: no gods straining to hold up the sky, no named materials, no diagram.
+It gives you one thing only — that the roof over your head was built, and built to last.
+That restraint is the point.
+The passage's own stated business is to display God's power and bounty as the argument for resurrection (78:6–16), not to settle a question of cosmography.
+It nowhere describes the heavens as solid shells resting on the earth.

 The honest position